 Product Details

-For large synchronous condenser projects, the electrical E-House can become difficult to ship and lift as one body.
-ETENZ splits the enclosure into two factory-built modules with defined structural joints, base connections, weather sealing and cable passage interfaces.
-After delivery, the modules are assembled into a single equipment space while retaining a high level of factory preassembly.
+Electrical E-Houses for synchronous condenser projects can become difficult to ship and lift as one body.
+ETENZ splits the enclosure into two factory-built modules with defined structural joints, base connections, weather sealing and cable passage interfaces, completing structure, fit-out, equipment bases and cable routes in the factory.
+On site, the modules are assembled into a single equipment room while retaining a high level of preassembly.

-Primary equipment areas focus on load-bearing, power circuits, insulated flooring and service clearances.
-Secondary areas focus on protection, control, communications, anti-static flooring and cable management.
-During engineering, ETENZ can coordinate cabinet dimensions, door swing, mounting bases, cable trenches or trays, grounding points and auxiliary distribution boundaries before site work begins.
+Primary areas focus on load-bearing, power circuits, insulated flooring and service clearances; secondary areas focus on protection, control, communications, anti-static flooring and cable management.
+During engineering, ETENZ coordinates cabinet dimensions, door swing, mounting bases, cable trenches or trays, grounding points and auxiliary distribution boundaries before site work begins.

 Delivery Scope Options

-For projects where the equipment package and system design are already defined.
-ETENZ supplies the double-bay enclosure, structural interfaces, interior fit-out, equipment bases and site assembly boundaries.
+For projects where the synchronous condenser package, primary/secondary equipment and system design are already defined.
+ETENZ supplies the double-bay enclosure, structural joints, interior fit-out, equipment bases and site assembly boundaries to customer drawings, transport limits and brand requirements.

 Scope Includes: